courtneymwilder/courtneymwilder.github.io/index.md

 ## Flavor List

-*Flavors can be added to any hot or iced coffee for no charge*
+*Flavors can be added to any hot or iced coffee for no charge.*

 * Almond
 * Almond Joy